Uranium Glass

 girl who grew up at Los Alamos during the Manhattan project.
 The idea of a desert being turned to glass was both disturbing and incredible to me, and I began

-As I have gotten older, I have learned to understand the massive ecological and social impact of the Trinity nuclear test and still appreciate the beauty of radioactivity, especially in Vaseline glass.
+hunting for Uranium glass soon after that.
 Most of my pieces are purchased at antique stores, and most cost under $10.
 I don’t purchase pieces I know I won’t use, so I usually avoid buying plates and kitchenware.

 It’s not actually radioactivity that causes the characteristic green glow of uranium glass.
 It is fluorescence from UV reactivity, and it’s common in non-radioactive materials as well.
 Selenium, manganese, lead, calcium carbonate, and cerium are a few I can think of that can also fluoresce under UV light exposure, and they all appear different colors.
 I prefer uranium glass mostly because I love the translucent green color that collects around the edges of the glass.
 These are some of the pieces that I own: